-Per Capita Tuition Charge (PCTC): A funding formula that the State Board of Education uses to quantify the amount a school district pays from its own resources for each student.
+Per Capita Tuition Charge (PCTC): A funding formula that ISBE uses to quantify the amount a school district pays from its own resources for each student.

 Performance Measures: Specific measures of the workload and key outcomes of each department.
 These provide information about how effectively and efficiently the department is operating.